SamBri/HttpSession/README.md

 HTTPSessions, Clients, Web Servers, Endpoints &amp; Logic

 # Details
-a working understanding of the statelessness of HTTP and how session objects with JSP, Servlet technologies & Web Server(Containerized Application) refresh sessions
+a working understanding of the statelessness of HTTP using  session objects with JSP, Servlet technologies & Web Server(Containerized Application), Refresh sessions.